 Procan SR Side Effects

-Note: This page contains side effects data for the generic drug procainamide.
-It is possible that some of the dosage forms included below may not apply to the brand name Procan SR.
+Note: This document contains side effect information about procainamide.
+Some dosage forms listed on this page may not apply to the brand name Procan SR.

 - Bleeding, blistering, burning, coldness, discoloration of skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, or warmth at the injection site

 - fever or sore mouth, gums, or throat